Individualized Education Program (IEP) Guidance

 Montgomery County Maryland's Public Schools Speech and Language Services Supervisor, Pamela DeFosse in collaboration with her support staff of Jill Brahm and Shelley McAuliff sent their document, Using the Curriculum to Formulate IEP Goals for Communication Through a Developmental Continuum [PDF], that serves as a framework for writing speech and language goals and objectives.
 The authors note that the sample IEP goals can be used with and adapted for students from pre-K through secondary school.

 Dana Yala, Speech and Language Department Chair from the Community Consolidated School District #62 in Des Plaines, Illinois, sent the template [PDF] used in their district for writing IEP goals and objectives.

 Barbara Conrad, Regional Speech Supervisor in Lagrange Ohio, sent the IEP guidance format [PDF] developed by Elisabeth Neal, Deb McGraw, and Cindy Chalfant.

 LinguiSystems published a newly-revised IEP resource titled The SLP's IEP Companion that promises to assist in integrating communication goals with classroom performance.
 The Autism Spectrum Disorders IEP Companion is also available.

 Introduction to S.M.A.R.T.
 IEPs from WETA's Reading Rockets.

 A new iPhone application can be downloaded free at the iTunes store.
 The app provides legal tips and a place for notes when developing IEPs.
 For more information, see the article IEP Checklist' iPhone App Aims To Level Playing Field from Disability Scoop.

-Visit ASHA's IDEA Action Center for information on IDEA regulations and IEPs including:
+Visit ASHA's IDEA website for information on IDEA regulations and IEPs including: